 This page provides user guide information for key functions for devices using the Antipodes GUI.
-If your Antipodes uses the VortexBox GUI then you can download the VortexBox Quick Guide or the Reference Guide.
+If your Antipodes uses the VortexBox GUI then you can download the VortexBox Quick Guide.

 If you cannot find what you want here, or if you need personal assistance please email Antipodes Support.

 Set the Antipodes on its own shelf with good ventilation.
 Make 3 connections to the back panel of the Antipodes:

 Audiophile cables - power, Ethernet, USB, S/PDIF, AES3 - will generally improve the sound quality experienced.
 The principal reason is the reduction in noise interference.
 All cables are both an antenna and transmitter to some degree and will pick up noise and transmit noise to nearby cabling.
 Audiophile cabling is designed to reduce these impacts and the reduction in noise interference entering the system results in better quality audio.
 This applies to all cables connected to your system regardless of their function.
 Don't leap to the conclusion that screened cables must be better as the use of screening introduces its own problems and so is a trade-off.
 Let your ears be the judge, but do try better cabling.